patin-osu/patin-osu/README.md

 2. I hate cockroaches (Anyone hates that thing so I guess)
 3. I was scared about the computer gonna exploding when I re-build my PC

-# 💘 YouTuber that I like to watch

-1. [9arm (King of IT)](https://www.youtube.com/@9arm.): Is a Thailand YouTuber that talks about tech and other stuff like debate Thailand or something like that
-2. [Computer Clan (Krazy Ken)](https://www.youtube.com/@ComputerClan): The Computer Clan creates videos about the uncommon side of tech, including rare & retro tech, prototypes, weird computers and gadgets, and scam tech!
-3. [Psivewri](https://www.youtube.com/@psivewri): A guy that loves fixing up old technology (And loves using eucalyptus Oil for no reason)
-4. [Michael MJD](https://mjd.yt): But everything goes wrong... guy on YouTube

 # 🖥️ My Computer spec?

 1. Motherboard: AsRock H410M-HDV/M.2